 - The subfloor is not prepared before installation, including moisture, evenness and cleanness tests

 - Poor quality or incorrect adhesive and nails

 - There are no structural gaps left during the installation (measurements for expansion gaps are apply to the average temperature – ca. 20-22 C and humidity – ca. 40-45%)

 Now, if your parquetry floor is already buckled, here is how it can be fixed.
-Before starting any restoration and repair job on your floor, please keep in mind that hiring professionals is the most recommended.
-However, if you prefer to DIY the project, be sure to ask for a professional advice.
+Before starting any restoration and repair job on your floor, please keep in mind that hiring professionals are the most recommended.
+However, if you prefer to DIY the project, be sure to ask for professional advice.
 Dealing with wood floors, especially parquet floors, requires a lot of knowledge and experience.